City : Money & Benefits Blade : Jargon Buster

 Budget: An estimate of what your income and expenditure is over a period of time.

 Current Account: An account where you can take out money without giving advanced warning that you are taking it out.

 Savings Account: An account where you will probably earn a higher level of interest.

-Interest earned: Money you earn for keeping your money in a bank account or building society Works out as a percentage of the money you keep in the account.
+Interest Earned: Money you earn for keeping your money in a bank account or building society - this works out as a percentage of the money you keep in the account.